Arctic Tern Facts

-The lovely Arctic Tern holds a unique distinction within the animal kingdom.
-This seabird ranks as the most highly migratory of any known species, and in fact, spends the majority of its life in the air.
+- Most notably, the lovely Arctic Tern holds a unique distinction within the animal kingdom.
+That’s because this seabird ranks as the most highly migratory of any known species.
+In fact, it spends the majority of its life in the air.

-The average distance covered per year approaches 44,100 m (70,900 km).
-They spend so much time in the air that they rarely appear on land, other than during their mating season.
+- In addition, the average distance covered per year approaches 44,100 m (70,900 km).
+It spends so much time in the air that most rarely appear on land, other than during the mating season.

 Arctic Tern Physical Description

 The impressive Arctic Tern is a medium-sized seabird and has a body length averaging nearly 15 in (39 cm).
-A typical wingspan for this species is approximately 30 in (75 cm).
+A typical wingspan for this remarkable species measures roughly 30 in (75 cm).

-In coloring, the plumage of the adults is typically a combination of white and gray.
+In addition, the plumage of adults typically shows a combination of white and gray.
 The upper wing is gray with a white edge, and a dark black crown shows on the top of the head, as well.
-Both the feet and beak are generally a reddish orange in color, and also webbed in form.
+Also, both feet and beak generally display a reddish orange in color, and webbed in form.

-The tail is deeply forked in design.
-Uniquely, and interestingly, juveniles present a different coloring of their feet and bill.
-Among the juveniles, these are typically black in color.
+Further, the tail remains deeply forked in design.
+Uniquely, and interestingly, juveniles present a different coloring of the feet and bill.
+Among the juveniles, these typically present black in color.

 Arctic Tern Distribution, Habitat, and Ecology

 Mating and nesting take place in a colony setting.
-They commonly construct nests in rugged and remote areas, which has benefits for protecting their young.
+Individuals also commonly construct nests in rugged and remote areas.
+But this has benefits for protecting the young.
 Both genders care for the young and protect the nest, often fiercely.

-The avian has a carnivorous nature, with their primary prey consisting of a variety of small fish and crustaceans.
-Their natural predators include felines and other indigenous animals, while nesting.
+Furthermore, the avian has a carnivorous nature.
+Due to this, its primary prey consists of a variety of small fish and crustaceans.
+However, its own natural predators include felines and other indigenous animals.